banointan/myitjournal/docs/security/dokumentation/webserver/apache/http-1.1-deaktivieren.md

 - SSL certificate already configured
 - Root access to your server

+**Summary:** If the HTTP/2 module is active, you can view an example of how the configuration file [default-ssl.conf](https://banointan.github.io/myitjournal/security/dokumentation/webserver/apache/http-1.1-deaktivieren/#default-sslconf) might look.

 ---

 ## Step 1: Verify if `mod_http2` is Installed and Enabled